jakerudolph/matlab_standards/examples.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```
 ## Error Handling
 All errors, both from MATLAB and in the functional execution of code, must be handled.
 In the context of GUIs, error handling should be used in all callback functions to prevent the GUI from ever crashing.
 Error handling should communicate both what happened when a problem was encountered, and what the code was in the middle of doing when the error occurred.
-The following programming pattern displays that information in a dialog box and prints the relevant information to a log.
-In short, use it everywhere.
-It works for GUIs as well as for functions and scripts called outside the context of a GUI.
-See below for how to implement this pattern to in GUIs to catch all kinds of errors, as well as for detecting errors of a specific application.
+In general, it is recommended to display high-level error information in a dialog box and print relevant detailed information to a log.
+This is the recommended paractice for GUIs as well as for functions and scripts called outside the context of a GUI.
+THe recommended error handling practices are as follows:

 1. For GUIs, all callbacks should be wrapped in a try/catch loop.